home-assistant/home-assistant.io/source/_integrations/ibeacon.markdown

 ## Random MAC address iBeacons

 iBeacons with a random MAC address will be combined into a single set of entities once the integration discovers the same UUID, Major, and Minor combination has been seen coming from 10 or more MAC addresses.
 This allows distance and presence detection based on the last reporting data.
-It is important that only one device is broadcasting the unique UUID, Major, and Minor combination when using random MAC addresses.
+When using random MAC addresses, only one device must broadcast the unique UUID, Major, and Minor combination.

 ## Sensors